leitel98/leitel98/README.md

 ### Hi there, I'm Lucas👋

-## I'm a Bartender, Agronomyst and Developer
+## I'm an Agronomyst, Bartender, Martial artist and Developer!

 - 🌱 I’m currently learning Flutter and working as a junior
 - 👯 I’m looking to collaborate with other developers